France's Vivendi says will not bid for Lagardere

 Lagardere declined to comment.

-Vivendi's CEO Arnaud Puyfontaine told the Financial Times on Thursday that Vivendi was thinking about transformational transactions but was not interested in buying European pay-TV leader Sky or British broadcaster ITV.
+Vivendi's CEO Arnaud Puyfontaine told the Financial Times on Thursday that Vivendi was thinking about transformational transactions but was not interested in buying European pay-TV leader Sky (SKYB.L) or British broadcaster ITV (ITV.L).

 Vivendi shares closed up 1 percent to 24.13 euros on Friday, giving the group a market capitalisation of 32.3 billion euros.